 Cenchreae was a port town about a seven-mile (11 km) walk east of Corinth.
 Ships leaving Corinth would sail from this port if they were headed for countries east of Greece, such as Turkey, Syria, Israel, and Egypt.

 Bible experts can only guess what kind of vow Paul took.
-One popular guess is a Nazirite vow (Numbers 6:1-21).
-It involves shaving the head and staying away from any food product made from grapes.
+One guess relates to a Nazirite vow, which is famous for the order against cutting hair (Numbers 6:1-21).
+But it also orders people to shave their hair and start over if they come into some ritual contamination.
+For example, they were to keep themselves ritually pure by staying away from any food product made from grapes.
+Perhaps, some speculate, Paul wanted to make sure tradition-minded Jews didn’t think he had contaminated himself by his contact with non-Jews.
 Another guess is that Paul simply made a promise to God about something private, and shaving his head was one way of expressing his commitment to the promise.
 One more guess comes from the idea that Paul had just spent a year and a half among sailors in a Greek culture.
 After a dangerous voyage, Greek sailors grateful to still be alive would sometimes “shave their heads and…tell the story of their perils” (Satires 12, by Juvenal).